SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 ### Setting and changing the title

-By default, the title of a new window is _'Untitled window_'.
+By default, the title of a new window is _'Untitled window'_.
 This of course can be changed.
 The first way is to specialize the method `initializeWindow:` to send the message `title:` to the `windowPresenter` as follows:

 ```
 WindowExamplePresenter >> initializeWindow: aWindowPresenter
   	 aWindowPresenter title: 'Click to grow or shrink.'